GenoRobotics-EPFL/Vladimir-project/README.md

 ```
 The script can be used in the background to simulate the sequencer creating a fastq file every minute.

+The normal use case to test the pipeline is to first call the `siulateRealTimeOutput.py` script to populate the fastqpass folder, and then launch a pipeline.

 ### output

-The pipelines will output all their results in their respective output file `outputPipelineBest` and `outputPipelineNaive`.
+The pipelines will output all their results in their respective output folder `outputPipelineBest` and `outputPipelineNaive`.
 The main output file `result.txt` contains the detection result of each iteration (and the consensus).
 The folder will also contain graph of the depth covreage for instance.

 stdout will show the progression of the pipeline.